dmh2000/simple-can-bus/README.md

 Note on make process :

 - **vcan/c/libcan.so** : a C library that performs the low level access to the local can bus.
 In this case to the linux 'vcan' simulator.

   - the source files are in ./vcan/c
   - The build process also installs the updated library in /usr/local/lib.
 The process will ask for 'sudo' privileges.
   - this directory includes some simple tests that can be used with the can-utils package such as candump and cansend.
   - this library uses the IP model for the CAN bus

 - **vcan/g/can.go**

   - a Go module that implements a bridge between the 'c' libcan.so and the Go programs.
   - it provides a simple Go api that higher level apps can use.
-The intent was to minimize the network details for sending and receiving CAN daa.
+The intent was to minimize the network details for sending and receiving CAN data.

 - **vcan/device/**

   - a Go program source and executable 'device', that acts as a very simple simulated CAN device.